M-A-Gharr/visualforce-ai-doc-generator/README.md

 - Instantly generate accurate Visualforce documentation
 - Improve project maintainability and team collaboration
 - Keep your documentation always in sync with your Apex code
-- **Help older companies with legacy Visualforce code understand, maintain, and modernize their Salesforce projects faster**
+- 💡**Help older companies with legacy Visualforce code understand, maintain, and modernize their Salesforce projects faster**

 ## 🧩 Why Use This Tool?
 If you’re a **Salesforce developer or consultant**, this tool helps you: